helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 long updateStatus(String status, long id);
 ```

-Use every method parameter in the SQL, and do not mix named and positional
+Every method parameter corresponds to SQL in the statement, and a statement
+uses either named markers or positional markers rather than mixing the two
-markers.
-With positional markers, the number of method parameters must match
+forms.
+With positional markers, the number of Java parameters must equal the
-the number of markers.
-Data JDBC does not expand a collection into an SQL `IN`
+number of markers.
+Collections are not expanded into an SQL `IN` list, so each
-list; declare each marker explicitly.
+value needs its own declared marker.

-Parameters use the [supported scalar types](#supported-scalar-types).
-A
+Repository parameters use the [supported scalar types](#supported-scalar-types).
-reference argument can be `null`.
-Generated code binds an explicitly typed SQL
+Reference arguments can be `null`, in which case the generated implementation
+binds SQL `NULL` with the corresponding JDBC type.
+Primitive parameters cannot
-`NULL`.
-Primitive arguments cannot be null, and repository parameters cannot
+be null, and repository parameters do not use `Optional`.
-use `Optional`.

-Define how null arguments affect each SQL predicate.
-For example, the following
-method omits its filter when `email` is null:
+SQL continues to determine what a null argument means.
+In the following
+example, a null `email` removes the filter and allows every row to match:

 ```java
 @Jdbc.Statement("""